RN to BS in Nursing BS

-The RN to BSN program at UW-Milwaukee is designed for diploma nurses, associate degree nurses and prelicensure ADN students looking for a flexible way to earn a baccalaureate degree.
+The UW-Milwaukee RN to BSN program is designed for nurses looking to attain their Bachelor’s in Nursing.
+The program is intended for nurses with a diploma or associate degree and prelicensure ADN students (in final year of ADN program) looking for a flexible way to earn a baccalaureate degree.

-The program is designed to support educational mobility and to strengthen professional growth and leadership competencies while building relationships with other highly motivated students.
+The program supports educational mobility and strengthens professional growth and leadership competencies while building interprofessional relationships with healthcare professionals.
 Students may choose from two modalities to complete their BS in Nursing.

 Program Type